Your ERP can't legally see half your Raytheon work order

 Exactly what you get

 A manufacturing ERP whose data model assumes export control from day one: work orders that point at enclave-held drawings, scheduling that respects rev changes, purchasing that speaks your primes' EDI dialects, and an audit log that hands your CMMC assessor evidence instead of excuses.
-It connects to your inventory management software, your warehouse management system, and feeds business intelligence dashboards without ever pulling controlled files into a non-compliant tier.
+It connects to your inventory management software, your warehouse management system, and feeds business intelligence (BI) dashboards without ever pulling controlled files into a non-compliant tier.

 How to choose a developer in Tucson